LVisir/app-rental-car/ReadMe.md

 ## General Info

 This educational project aim is to show how a kubernetes application is organized.
 There are three deployments each refers to a [backend](https://github.com/LVisir/spring-rental-car), an [angular-frontend](https://github.com/LVisir/angular-rental-car), a [react-frontend](https://github.com/LVisir/react-rental-car) and a stateless mysql database; there are services to allow the communication between the pods and a configmap that serve to generate the tables and the data inside the database.
+You need docker desktop with his local k8s cluster to make this work.

 Because there are submodules to clone the project you must execute
 ```